lola-idowu/Blockette/README.md

 ### Content

-- The icons in the footer and contact section were obtained from [Font Awesome](https://fontawesome.com/)
+- The icons in the site were obtained from [Font Awesome](https://fontawesome.com/)